vedidev/android-store/README.md

 ## In App Billing Service

 We currently support Google Play as the default IAB service.
-We're working to add more stores.
+We're working to add more billing services.

 The billing service is started and stopped for every operation you're running on StoreContoroller (buyWithMarket, restoreTransactions ...).